Ensembl/amr-portal/frontend/src/content/usage.md

 ## How to explore the AMR data in the portal

-You can explore the three antimicrobial resistance (AMR) data resources by selecting one of the links on the home page ie 'Experimental AMR'.
+You can explore the three antimicrobial resistance (AMR) data resources by selecting one of the links on the home page, e.g.: 'Experimental AMR'.

 <figure>
   <img src="/assets/images/content/howto/home-page-amr-f1.jpeg" />
   <figcaption>
     Fig 1.
-A view of the antimicrobial resistance portal home page showing links to all three data resources Experimental AMR, In silico AMR prediction and Experimental and In silico AMR.
+A view of the antimicrobial resistance portal home page showing links to all three data resources:
+    Experimental AMR, In silico AMR prediction, and Experimental and In silico AMR.
   </figcaption>
 </figure>